 I ended up at Southern Hills.
 That was not a good experience for a number of reasons.
 Frankly, I don’t feel like writing about all that here.
 So, that aside, I feel totally beat up today.
 The top of my head is tender.
 My main problems are 1) I’m pretty sure my scapula has a fracture and 2) I have burning sciatica pain in my left leg.
 They gave me pain drugs, and that’s it’s own weird feeling.

-Sophie wasn’t injured, but she was shaken up.
+Sophie's back is killing her this morning, and she's shaken up.
 So was my lovely wife.
 My good friend Nelson came and hung out with us in the ER.
 He pointed out that being t-boned by an SUV at 45 miles an hour could very well have killed at least me and possibly Sophie, too.
 That car slammed right into where I was sitting.
 But God protected us.
 I’m hurting, but we’re not dead, and we’re not permanently damaged.
 I’m so grateful.